 A motion to adjourn is not debatable and must be considered before all other motions.
 It is not in order to table this motion.
-Generally, it is not in order to repeat the motion to adjourn immediately after one such motion has been defeated.
+Generally, it is not in order to repeat the motion to adjourn immediately after one such motion has been defeated, although the motion is generally in order again after business intervenes.